Can you recover lost data from a server?

 - Business System Software Upgrades (Service Packs, Patches to the Business system)

 - Anti-virus software deleted/truncated suspect file in error and data has been deleted, overwritten or both.

-- Partial drive copy overwrite using third party tools, overwrite started and then crashed 1% into the process, found a large portion of the original data.
-Rebuilt file system, provided reports on recoverable data; customer will be requiring that we test some files to verify quality of recovery.
+- Partial drive copy overwrites using third party tools, overwrite started and then crashed 1% into the process, found a large portion of the original data.
+Rebuilt file system, provided reports on recoverable data; customer will be requiring that we test some files to verify the quality of recovery.
 Evaluation Time: 1 hour

 Causes of User Error Disasters

 - During a data loss disaster, restored backup data to the exact location, thereby overwriting it